Medical Doctor CV Examples & Templates

 1. Research the company or institution before your interview.

-Before the interview, you must make time to learn about the company, its mission, goals and values.
+Before the interview, take time to learn about the company, its mission, goals and values.
 This knowledge will help prepare you for the interview and to get a feel for the company culture.
-Plus, it will show the hiring manager your genuine interest, commitment and desirable skills for candidates.

 2. Practice at home.

-Perform a mock interview with the help of a friend.
-Tell them to ask interview questions and provide feedback on your answers.
 Write down the answers and continue to practice on the days leading up to your interview.
-Practice in front of a mirror to work on your body language.
+You can practice in front of a mirror to work on your body language.

 3. Prepare questions for your interview.